 - Light Cream Cheese – If we are going to use cauliflower as a healthier alternative to potatoes, we should also use low fat cream cheese, right?

 - Salt and Ground Black Pepper

 - Ground Nutmeg – I usually add a little bit of nutmeg to potato dishes.
 It gives it such a warm, home-style flavour.
 It works perfectly with cauliflower too!

 - Green Onions – For freshness and garnish as well.

 - Parsley – This adds a fresh flavour, a nice pop of colour, and acts as a garnish too.

 PREPARING THIS DISH

-The addition of the green onions was a last minute decision for me and it turned out so well.
+The addition of the green onions was a last-minute decision for me and it turned out so well.
 So, I’m adding it to the list of ingredients and cooking instructions.
-The green onions provided a hint of freshness as well as a light onion-y flavour, which was important to elevating the flavour profile slightly.
-I’m from the school that believes green onions makes everything taste and look better.
+The green onions provided a hint of freshness as well as a light onion-y flavour, which was important to elevate the flavour profile slightly.
+I’m from the school that believes green onions make everything taste and look better.

 FREEZING AND RE-HEATING

 My recipe for Cheesy Mashed Cauliflower is freezer-friendly as well.
 Unlike potatoes, which never seem to retain it’s consistency after being frozen, cauliflower does.
 You can easily freeze any leftovers of this recipe and reheat it without compromising texture or taste.